TomasHubelbauer/blender-script/README.md

   - Splitting terminal and running `blender --python script.py`
   - Pressing F12 in Blender to preview render

+## Stalking Blender Operations' Corresponding Python

+As per https://www.youtube.com/watch?v=45WZWqmpRQE, open up the Scripting workspace and do your work, observe the console to see the Python code for each operation that you carry out.

 ## To-Do

 ### Figure out how to get autocompletion for `bpy`